Marketing a Business in Czech Republic

 Advertising and Sales promotions in the Czech Republic.

-When expanding a business in the Czech Republic you will find that advertising is sophisticated and well developed.
+When starting a business in the Czech Republic you will find that advertising is sophisticated and well developed.
 When setting up a business in the Czech Republic and embarking on an advertising campaign it is recommended to consult with an advertising/PR agency.
 The main ones are located in Prague.

 Advertising is done in the standard way through newspapers, TV, radio and other forms of media.
 It is key to remember that Czechs are reserved so advertising should not be too aggressive.
 Your advertising agent will be able to advise you on the best form of promoting for your new business in the Czech Republic.